 From the ground up

 We started our research program in 1998, and expanded it significantly in 2004 with a focus on conducting ecological studies on Highstead’s property in Redding, Connecticut.
-Today, we continue to oversee active studies on our property, and more broadly across New England as we seek to build the knowledge base that helps advance the Wildlands & Woodlands vision for the region.
+Today, we continue to oversee active studies on our property, and more broadly across New England.
 We also regularly look to regional, national, and global data sets to inform our research and increase its scope.
 Our integrated approach, provides broader perspectives that allow for discovery, breakthrough, and action.

 For a complete look at all of Highstead’s research, visit the library.